jsaysourivong/MiMexico/README.md

-# Upwards Solutions presents: MiMexico
+# Upwards Solutions presents: Mi Mexico

 Serve the needs of a family owned food truck, to help boost traffic and revenue of a local buissness.